 Everybody’s beautiful in their own way… (Ray Stevens)

-Dr. Fennig taps his tiny headband microphone to make sure it’s working.
-A sound like a hammer hitting a large empty dustbin echoes around the clinically-white exhibition room and the chattering dies down.
+Dr. Fennig taps his headband microphone to make sure it’s working.
+A sound like a hammer hitting an empty dustbin echoes around the exhibition room and the chattering dies down.
 “Hello ladies and gentlemen,” he begins, beaming out at his audience.
 “Welcome to the fourth annual Royal Society Public Exhibition of Advanced Medicine, sponsored by the British Pharmaceutical Association and the Yaskawa Robotics Corporation of Sapporo.
 As you know the theme of this year’s exhibition is Beyond Darwin: Improvements and Augmentations to the Human Body.
 I hope that you have had time to look around the various exhibits.
-Speaking for myself I was particularly fascinated by the one on mental interfaces for the control of prosthetic limbs and remote robotic devices.
-And of course the work that’s going on in electronic augmentation of human memory, and the so-called shared consciousness experiments using implanted communications devices.
-I hope also that you haven’t missed the latest pride of the Yaskawa Corporation, the first fully functional, completely internal and maintenance-free artificial heart.”
+Speaking for myself I was particularly fascinated by the pride of the Yaskawa Corporation, the first fully functional, completely internal and maintenance-free artificial heart.”